crisward/preact-coffee/README.md

 ## Why?

 I like coffeescript, React, and small build files.
+Find our more about preact [here](https://preactjs.com)

 ## How to use